 BeeOdiversity (BeeOmonitoring) uses bees acting as drones to collect billions of environmental samples on large surfaces and processes the data to monitor industrial and agricultural pollution, assess the quality/diversity of plants, make targeted improvement decisions and involve local communities to enhance biodiversity.

 Plasticfri is a CleanTech startup aiming to end the plastic pollution catastrophe.
-It transforms renewable resources (agricultural waste and specific non-edible plants) into a biomaterial that looks and works like conventional plastics, but it is 100% biodegradable, compostable and non-toxic.
+It transforms renewable resources (agricultural waste and specific non-edible plants) into a biomaterial that looks and works like conventional plastics, but is 100% biodegradable, compostable and non-toxic.
 Their founders had already won the SIT first prize (general category) in 2017.

 The Audience Choice Award winner, HeraMobileApp, aims to increase access to preventative health services among Syrian refugees in Turkey for vaccine-preventable diseases and maternal health.
 Before using the application, women are given a tutorial on recommended services and are taught about the risks and conditions during and after pregnancy, the importance of vaccinating children and doing it according to guidelines.
 HERA currently serves 300 women between the ages of 20 and 49.